Hisako Koyama

-Hisako Koyama (1916 – 1997) was a Japanese solar observer, whose multidecade collection of detailed sunspot sketches played role in reconstructing a continuous sunspot record dating back to 1610.
+Hisako Koyama (1916–1997) was a Japanese solar observer, whose multidecade collection of detailed sunspot sketches played role in reconstructing a continuous sunspot record dating back to 1610.
 Koyama worked as a staff member of the National Museum of Nature and Science, Tokyo for more than 40 years and completed more than 10,000 solar sketches during her lifetime.
-In 1986, she was the recipient of the Oriental Astronomical Association (OAA) Prize of Encouragement of Academic Research.
+In 1986, she was the recipient of the Oriental Astronomical Association Prize of Encouragement of Academic Research.
+In 2012, a minor planet was renamed 3383 Koyama in honour of her at the proposal of another Oriental Astronomical Association member.

 Early life

 Growing up, Koyama developed an interest in astronomy and making space observations.
 Before she began her career as a staff observer, Koyama would read books about astronomy and go star watching with astronomical charts.
 During World War II, she would use city-wide air-raid blackouts as opportunities to set up a futon in her yard and make celestial observations.
 Inspired by a visit to the Tonichi Planetarium at Yuraku‐cho in Tokyo, Koyama assembled a small telescope of her own.